-56.7 million Americans have chosen freelancing over full-time work, up by 3.7 million from 2014.
-By some estimates, over 50% of the American workforce will be freelancing by 2027, and there aren’t any signs that the growing gig economy will be slowing down any time soon.
-The gig economy allows people to take control of their work and gain more flexibility in their professional lives like never before.
+There aren’t any signs that the growing freelance economy will be slowing down any time soon.
+Freelancing allows people to take control of their work and gain more flexibility in their professional lives like never before.

 What does the gig economy mean to you and how do you see it affecting work, in general?